voletiswaroop/react-material-ui-form/README.md

 #### use and requirements

 - requires React 16.2.0 or later
-- only supports official and unofficial [Material-UI](https://material-ui-1dab0.firebaseapp.com/getting-started/usage/) fields (other input elements are rendered without state/validation support)
+- supports official and unofficial [Material-UI](https://material-ui-1dab0.firebaseapp.com/getting-started/usage/) fields (other input elements are rendered without state/validation support)
 - every input field must have `value` and `name` props
 - every input field should NOT have `onChange` and `onBlur` props (unless you need custom field-specific logic)
 - add a `data-validators` prop to any input field (or FormControl / FormControlLabel) to specify validation rules

 #### extra validators

-[_validator.js_ validators](https://github.com/chriso/validator.js#validators) are extended with these handy bad-boys:
+_material-ui-form_ extends [_validator.js_ validators](https://github.com/chriso/validator.js#validators) with the following validators:

 - isAlias `/^[a-zA-Z0-9-_\.]*$/i`
 - isDate